leojacinto/WorkflowDataFabric-TypeA/WDF_Diagrams.md

 ## Components
 Let us first start by breaking down the different components of the lab.
 In a tightly integrated ServiceNow landscape that spans various internal ServiceNow components and external data sources, the diagram below would be a good represenation.

+### External System Prerequisites
+Baseline configuration for the external systems listed in this lab are done prior to the steps listed.
+As mentioned in the disclaimer, environments which will have the prereqiusite external systems will be available externally for customers soon and for time being, you can use this lab as a guide on how the components will interact.

+* **ERP**: For this lab, this is an SAP system with OData endpoints.
+The OData integration is already configured in this execrcise and the objective is get the needed endpoint by selecting it from the OData catalog.
+If you wish to learn more on how to create the configuration in your own environment, check this [Zero Copy Connector for ERP guide from Leo Francia in the ServiceNow community](https://www.servicenow.com/community/app-engine-for-erp-blogs/part-1-of-4-intelligent-erp-workflows-get-sap-data-into/ba-p/3192800).

 ```mermaid
 graph LR